lyhue1991/eat_tensorflow2_in_30_days/Chapter4.md

 Tensor operation can be devided into two sub-categories: the structural operation and the mathematical operation.

-The structural operation includes tensor creation, index slicing, dimension transformation, combining & splitting, etc.
+The structural operation includes tensor creation, indexing and slicing, dimension transformation, combining & splitting, etc.

 The mathematical operation includes scalar operation, vector operation, and matrix operation.
 We will also introduce the broadcasting mechanism of tensor operation.